Defense in Depth as Code: Secure APIs by design

 - How significant is the benefit of TLS termination before the API?

 Be very careful where you terminate TLS.
-Transport layer security is vital for API security, end-to-end TLS is a strong defence layer, if we remove this it is important to understand the risk we introduce.
+Transport layer security is vital for API security, end-to-end TLS is a strong defense layer, if we remove this it is important to understand the risk we introduce.

 Martin Altenstedt, Omegapoint